umairsafdar768/umairsafdar768.github.io/_posts/2008-02-25-converting-between-various-audio-formats (2nd-post).md

 # Background

 As we all know that the advent of sufficiently powerful quantum computers poses a significant threat to our exisiting Public Key cryptosystems.
 This is due to the ability of quantum computers to be able to break the underlying mathematical problems of integer factorization & discrete logarithm.
 In this regard, there is an ongoing effort to standardize Post Quantum secure Key Encapsulation Mechanism (KEM) & Digital Signature Algorithms by NIST.
 As of September 2023, NIST has already approved one key exchange method (Kyber) and three Digital Signature algorithms (Falcon, Dilithium & SPNHINCS+).
 In this blog, we'll take a look at how we can we can use these algorithms inside Strongswan to establish VPN tunnels that are Post Quantum secure.

-We shall setup two VMware machines with Debian 12 Linux, and install *Strongswan* from source in both of them.
-Also we'll add two Network Interface Cards per VM so that we have two interfaces, one for the tunnel, and the other one for the subnet.
-After the above setup, we move towards *Strongswan* installation.

 # LibOQS

 LibOQS is the open source C library that provides a collection of implementation of Post Quantum Safe KEM and Digital Signature algorithms.
 It is released under the MIT Licence and supports builds that are both multi-platform(Linux, macOS, Windows) and multi-architecture(x86_64 & ARM) compliant.
-The purpose of this library is prototyping & evaluation of quantum resistan cryptography.
+The purpose of this library is prototyping & evaluation of quantum resistant cryptography.

 # PQ Secure Strongswan Beta Release
 Strongswan is the complete IPSec solution providing encryption & authentication to client and a server for secure communication.
-Details of how to setup simple strongswan on two endpoints are covered in my previous [blog](https://umairsafdar768.github.io/posts/converting-between-various-audio-formats/).
+Details of how to setup simple strongswan between two endpoints are covered in my previous [blog](https://umairsafdar768.github.io/posts/converting-between-various-audio-formats/).
 Here we will focus on the Post Quantum secure implementation of Strongswan that utilizes the above mentioned LibOQS library.
 At the time of this writing, *strongswan-6.0.0beta4* is the latest release of PQ secure Strongswan that uses the codebase of *strongswan-5.9.11* as well as *liboqs-0.8.0* version